anantanurag/axi_cores/README.md

 I recalled roughly how to write FSMs and just to remark, at lowest I could think of 3 states in this design, but after accounting for wait states, I am up to 6 states.
 This increase in states was a result of carefully reading the "Read Transaction Dependencies" of the AXI specification

+Tried compiling the design, the first set of errors clarified the reg vs wire problem.
+Inputs must not be reg, thats for sure.

+Next issue is packed vs unpacked arrays, iverilog says that if I want to use unpacked arrays, I should switch to SystemVerilog

+After resolving the errors related to vectored vs scaler, duplicate declaration inside module and outside, now one last piece of silly error, I need to give each FSM state a valid binary value.
+After one single Google search, I found that I require to use localparam.
+And then my file is compilation error free.